whaakman/azure-docs.nl-nl/articles/service-bus-messaging/service-bus-to-event-grid-integration-concept.md

 $NSID = (Get-AzServiceBusNamespace -ResourceGroupName "<YOUR RESOURCE GROUP NAME>" -Na mespaceName "<YOUR NAMESPACE NAME>").Id

-New-AzEVentGridSubscription -EventSubscriptionName “<YOUR EVENT GRID SUBSCRIPTION NAME (CAN BE ANY NOT EXISTING)>” -ResourceId $NSID -Endpoint "<YOUR FUNCTION URL>” -SubjectEndsWith “<YOUR SERVICE BUS SUBSCRIPTION NAME>”
+New-AzEVentGridSubscription -EventSubscriptionName "<YOUR EVENT GRID SUBSCRIPTION NAME (CAN BE ANY NOT EXISTING)>" -ResourceId $NSID -Endpoint "<YOUR FUNCTION URL>” -SubjectEndsWith "<YOUR SERVICE BUS SUBSCRIPTION NAME>"
 ```

 U kunt nu kennismaken met de andere instelopties of testen of er gebeurtenissen stromen.